BIT-115-Cascadia-Main/hosting-parsons-on-github-template/StaticMethods/MethodWithReturn.md

 ## Purpose:

  <p>The purpose of this exercise is to practice rearranging code steps involving a method with a return value.
 This method converts meters to feet.
-Arranging these code blocks correctly are important to your understanding of writing codes in Java using static methods that return values to the main method .</p>
+Arranging these code blocks correctly is important to your understanding of writing codes in Java using static methods that return values to the main method .</p>

 ## Directions :